AbednAboH/Genetic-Algorithm/README.md

 This class defines the parameters for each problem set, allowing customization without altering the genetic algorithm structure.

-## Class for Crossover Functions
-The `cross_types` class encapsulates different crossover methods for creating offspring from parent individuals:

-class cross_types:
-    # Different crossover functions return two objects in the format of the problem

-    def __init(self):
-        self.select = {1: self.one_cross, 2: self two_cross, 3: self uniform_cross}

-    def one_cross(self, citizen1, citizen2):
-        # Implement one-point crossover
-        return citizen1[0:spos] + citizen2[spos:target_size], citizen2[0:spos] + citizen1[spos:target_size]

 ## Base Class for Genetic Algorithms
-The `algorithm` class is a base class for all genetic algorithms.
+The `algorithm` class is a base class for all genetic algorithms and iteration based algorithms that use a population for analytical purposes.
 It provides core functionality and structure for genetic algorithm solutions:

 class algorithm:
     def __init__(self, target, target_size, pop_size, problem_spec, fitnesstype):